University of Chester: Campuses

 The University of Chester has six campuses and a University Centre in Shrewsbury.
 The 32 acre Parkgate Road Campus, Chester, is located on Parkgate Road, just north of the City Walls.
-It has a mixture of Victorian buildings (such as Old College, left, which includes a chapel built by some of the original students in the 1840s) and modern buildings (such as the Students' Union).
+It has a mixture of Victorian buildings (such as Old College, which includes a chapel built by some of the original students in the 1840s) and modern buildings (such as the Students' Union).
 The Parkgate Road Campus also features a fitness centre, sports hall, swimming pool, science and language laboratories and bar.

 Some departments are housed offsite at locations within walking distance of the main campus, for example, the Department of English is located in a Grade II-listed former Victorian vicarage, while the Law School is based at 67 Liverpool Road.
 The former County Hall, which is located in the city centre near the racecourse, houses the Faculty of Education and Children's Services and the Faculty of Health and Social Care and is known as the Riverside Campus.

 The university has also developed the Kingsway Campus in Newton with the addition of a three-storey teaching block, ground floor exhibition space and art gallery, learning resource centre and changing rooms.
 The site features a number of green innovations, such as ground source heating.

 The university acquired a former Lloyds Bank corporate headquarters in Queen's Park, Handbridge, Chester in 2015.
 This houses the Faculty of Business and Management and the Chester Business School.
 The university has modernised the facilities in Bridge House and Churchill House to cater for 2,700 students.

 In the autumn of 2015, the university opened a sister institution in the Guildhall and Rowley's House, Shrewsbury, Shropshire as part of a joint venture with Shropshire Council to establish University Centre Shrewsbury.

 The university-owned student accommodation is primarily reserved for first year and overseas students.
 This consists of halls of residence and houses nearby.

 The smaller Warrington campus originally hosted a camp for Canadian officers in World War II and is located in the Padgate area of Warrington.
 This campus includes the North West Media Centre, which has close ties to Granada Television, The Warrington School of Management, Social Sciences and Health and Social Care.
 The Warrington Campus is also the training ground for the rugby league team The Warrington Wolves, and Warrington town was the host for the Rugby League World Cup 2013, with the Campus hosting the Samoan players.
 In 2022 two new buildings, Time Square and Remond House, were opened in Warrington Town Centre.

 The university also has a number of bases at NHS sites across Cheshire and the Wirral, and opened University Centre Birkenhead in September 2018.